hermanjd/FYS-STK-4155-Projectoppgaver/report.md

 Project 1 on Machine Learning

 By:
-Herman Dragland
-Kristine Ingeborg Sundet
-Harith Elamin
+Herman Dragland, Kristine Ingeborg Sundet, and Harith Elamin

 ## Abstract
 *Abstract: accurate and informative?
 Total number of possible points: 5*